openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 -   The producer's accuracy can be quantified by dividing the number of correctly classified plots by the sum of the plots classified as the mapped class in the validation reference sample.
 For the forest class in the example above, this is 17 correctly identified points divided by 20 samples that were classified as forest from the reference data.
 Producer's accuracies for each class are shown in the pink cells.
 Producer's accuracy is the complement of errors of omission (sites that are not classified as forest in the map that are actually forest).

-For your own data, calculate an error matrix following the above guidelines:
+For your own data, calculate an error matrix following the above guidelines.

 .. figure:: ../_images/workflows/area_estimation/example_error_matrix.png
    :alt: An example error matrix.